Selected Good Practices 2022

 - Receive a Certificate of Recognition;

-- Highlighting most effective practices within a good practice library on the ELA website.
+- Highlighting exemplary practices within a good practice library on the ELA website.

 Good practice criteria